 Whether you don’t have access to DJ equipment or you’ve been practicing for a while and you know without a doubt you’re ready to buy your own, eventually the time comes where you need to spend some money.
 Some of you may already know exactly what you want and need, but if you don’t, I break it down for you on my equipment page.

 If you know an established DJ who is willing to take you under their wing, then you’re set; that’s the best way to learn.
-Everyone else will have to pay for lessons or learn on their own.
+Attending a DJ school can also get you access to a professional, but schools aren’t cheap.
+Most aspiring DJs will have to learn on their own.

 In this section, I’ll teach you how to get that all-important first booking.